-In Brazil, All eyes on the Amazon works in three areas:
+In Brazil, we work in three areas:

 Turiaçu and Araribóia Indigenous Lands Mosaic